Finding Free Music For Your Games (both in and off platform)

 Closing

-Half of the websites present here work as resources for game assets in general, and licenses apply the same way to those, so there’s that too.
+Half of the websites present here work as resources for game assets in general, and licenses apply the same way to those, so you can use the tutorial for pretty much all kinds of assets.

 By the way, this is not an encouragement to not comission artists, if you can afford it absolutely go for that, it’ll sound better and it’ll fit better with your game, but for those who that isn’t a viable option for, the resource is there.